DoublEffe/counter/README.md

 Click button add1 to add 1 to the counter or click sub1 to subtract 1 to the counter.
 Browser will remember your last counter.
+(vital bar will decrease opposite of the button clicked)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>